KashyfiSalleh/exploring_github/README.md

 # exploring_github

-this is to incite a conflict
+this is a change made in branch